Maria Manaseina: Neuroscience

-Manàsseina’s most distinguished contribution in the field of Neuroscience was her research on sleep deprivation.
-She was one of the first scientists to state that, while we sleep, the brain is active.
+Manàsseina's most distinguished contribution in the field of neuroscience was her research on sleep deprivation.
+She was one of the first scientists to state that while we sleep the brain is active.

 To conduct this investigation, she worked alongside professor Ivan Romanovich Tarkhanov, who was also interested in sleep disorders.
-They put 10 puppies (2-4 months old) under a state of permanent insomnia by keeping them constantly active.
-These puppies had previously been fed and perfectly taken care of.
-The sleep deprivation was fatal after 4-5 days, leading to the death of all the puppies.
+They put ten puppies (two to four months old) under a state of permanent insomnia by keeping them constantly active.
+These puppies had previously been fed and well taken care of; however, the sleep deprivation was fatal after four to five days, leading to the death of all the puppies.
 As a control measure, they deprived other puppies of food.
-Even though they had been starving for 20-25 days, they could be rescued and returned to a healthy condition.
+Even though they had been starving for 20–25 days, they could be rescued and returned to a healthy condition.
 These results clearly showed the importance of sleeping for life to be maintained and that sleep deprivation leads to a faster death than the deprivation of nutrients.
-Further research showed that the effects of sleep deprivation in the puppies included a body temperature decrease of 4-6 degrees, a reduction of the number of red blood cells, local brain haemorrhages, cerebral ganglion impairment, etc.
+Further research showed that the effects of sleep deprivation in the puppies included a body temperature decrease of four to six degrees, suggesting a halt in the homeostatis system as well as a reduction of the number of red blood cells, local brain hemorrhages, cerebral ganglion impairment, etc.